 In Mormon teachings it is not easy to qualify for perdition.
 Joseph Smith explained,

 Mormons believe it would be terribly unfair if there were only one heaven and one hell.
 What about people are are basically good but didn't try to be better?
 What about really good people who are not Christian?
 We wonder how their condemnation could be reconciled to the love of God--Is Gandhi in hell?
-We believe that missionary work continues in the next life, so maybe those really good non-Christians will be exalted.
+We believe that missionary work continues in the next life; so it is possible that those really good non-Christians will be exalted.
 And, those people who could have lived a more virtuous life and chose not to, they don’t suffer eternally in hell either.
-Eternal hell is very difficult to qualify for; after all is said and done only a very few people will not receive glory.
+Eternal hell is very difficult to qualify for.
+Only a very few people will not receive some glory.

-According to Mormon beliefs the celestial kingdom is a literal place--actually it's spread out into many places.
-We believe eventually this earth will die and be reborn: The earth “shall be quickened again...and the righteous shall inherit it” (D&C 88:25-26).
+According to Mormon beliefs the celestial kingdom is a physical place--actually it's spread out into many places.
+We believe that eventually this earth will die and be reborn: The earth “shall be quickened again...and the righteous shall inherit it” (D&C 88:25-26).
 What this means is that the earth will become a “celestial kingdom” for those righteous persons who lived upon it.
 This is a literal interpretation of Jesus' saying, “the meek…shall inherit the earth” (Matt.
 5:5).
 We also believe the sea of glass mentioned in Revelation (Rev. 4:6; Rev. 15:2) is “the earth, in its sanctified, immortal, and eternal state” (D&C 77:1).
-Because we believe there are many inhabited worlds (Moses 1:33-35) we also believe there are potentially many celestial kingdoms, where each celestialized world is the celestial kingdom of those who lived upon it.
+Because we believe there are many inhabited worlds (Moses 1:33-35) we also believe there are potentially many celestial kingdoms, where each celestialized world is the celestial kingdom of those who lived upon it during their mortal life.
 (See What is Kolob?)

-One consequence of this is we believe each celestial kingdom is a perfected planet.
-But at this point speculating more is useless, though tempting: Does it remain in this universe?
+Each celestial kingdom is a perfected planet.
+But speculating more is tempting but useless: Does it remain in this universe?
 Or does it go into a parallel God-verse.
 Before the advent of modern cosmology Mormons generally believed that everything took place in this universe.
 Early Apostle Orson Pratt, known for theological speculations, said in 1878,

 The New Testament